The Records & Registration Office is available to help students navigate the path to degree completion.

 Students who elect to reverse transfer credits must complete the following:

 - Before leaving Bay College complete an Application for Graduation Form, indicating completion via Reverse Transfer.
-When the audit is completed, a letter will be sent to the student indicating the requirements they must meet to earn their degree or certificate from Bay College.
+When the audit is completed, the student will receive a list of requirements they must meet to earn their degree or certificate from Bay College.

 - Once transcripts have been evaluated and requirements applied for completion of the degree, Bay College will notify the student when degree requirements have been met.
 The degree will be conferred and a diploma or certificate sent to the student.